MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 ## Frontend Manifest customization

 The frontend manifest describes the frontend aspects of the workload - product appearance, names, visual assets, available actions, and more.
 It's the main point of contact between Fabric and the workload.
-For our sample workload, the aggregated manifest is loaded into Fabric in Developer mode, and its various sections, definitions and examples of the manifest are shown [in the frontend manifest](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Frontend/frontendManifest.md).
+For our sample workload, the aggregated manifest is loaded into Fabric in Developer mode, and its various sections, definitions and examples of the manifest are shown [in the frontend manifest files](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/tree/main/Frontend/Package).
 Changes to the manifest's entries, the wiring of different actions and updating of visual assets are seen in real time after a page refresh.

 ## Client SDK - supported APIs

-The SDK documentation is located [in the docs section of the Fabric developer sample repo](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Frontend/docs/client-3p/index.html).
+The Client SDK documentation is located here: [@ms-fabric/workload-client package](https://go.microsoft.com/fwlink/?linkid=2271989).
-To view it, download, or clone the repo, open the `index.html` from the file system.
-This opens the API documentation that you can see in each of the SDK's files.

 The following APIs are supported: